Amitpatil215/Engrave/README.md

 *Note:*

 * Send a PR for every new feature no matter how small changes are.
 * We have github actions (CI) for dart code analyzation.
-Make sure while commiting you changes don't have any analyzer warnings.
+Make sure while commiting your changes don't have any analyzer warnings.
 * Write appropriate comments and commit messages